harshit-raizada/DiseaseWhiz.ai/README.md

 ## Project Structure

-- main.py: The core FastAPI application with the query handler logic.
+- **main.py**: The core FastAPI application with the query handler logic.
-- data/: A folder where all PDF documents are stored and indexed.
+- **data/**: A folder where all PDF documents are stored and indexed.
-- vectorstore.faiss: The FAISS index file for semantic document retrieval.
+- **vectorstore.faiss**: The FAISS index file for semantic document retrieval.
-- requirements.txt: List of Python dependencies required for the project.
+- **requirements.txt**: List of Python dependencies required for the project.
-- .env: File containing your API keys.
+- **.env**: File containing your API keys.

 ## Technologies Used

-- FastAPI: A modern, fast web framework for building APIs with Python.
+- **FastAPI**: A modern, fast web framework for building APIs with Python.
-- LangChain: Chain-of-thought framework for language models.
+- **LangChain**: Chain-of-thought framework for language models.
-- FAISS: Facebook AI Similarity Search for semantic document retrieval.
+- **FAISS**: Facebook AI Similarity Search for semantic document retrieval.
-- BM25: Term-based retriever for traditional keyword search.
+- **BM25**: Term-based retriever for traditional keyword search.
-- OpenAI: GPT models for natural language processing.
+- **OpenAI**: GPT models for natural language processing.
-- Cohere: For document re-ranking and contextual compression.
+- **Cohere**: For document re-ranking and contextual compression.
-- Uvicorn: Lightning-fast ASGI server for FastAPI.
+- **Uvicorn**: Lightning-fast ASGI server for FastAPI.

 ## Contributing